What is Automation Testing? Switch to Faster Business Operations

 7 steps to develop an effective testing automation plan

-Your organization’s key problems should be addressed and outlined for successful test automation.
+Address and outline your organization’s key problems.
 Getting to the root of the problem will help you understand what needs automation.
 It usually works best for repetitive, time-consuming, and high-risk tasks.

 2. Opt for the Right Frameworks, Tools, & Programming Language